Sharing Files & Devices

 Basic Directory Sharing

-rfswift run -i penthertz/rfswift:telecom -n telecom_analysis -b ~/shared_data:/root/shared
+rfswift run -i penthertz/rfswift_noble:telecom -n telecom_analysis -b ~/shared_data:/root/shared

-This binds your host’s ~/shared_data directory to /root/shared inside the container.
+This binds your host’s ~/shared_data directory to /root/shared inside the container, in addition to the automatic workspace at /workspace.

 Multiple Directory Bindings